 Negotiating Medical Liens

 Just because the hospital or other entity has a lien, that does not mean that you must pay it in full.
 In some situations, you may be able to negotiate with the lien holder so that you can pay less than the value of the claim.
 This is often more common in workers’ compensation cases, but there may also be room for negotiation and personal injury cases as well.
-Talk to Jim Glaser Law to determine your options after a personal injury accident.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.